Dortmund ease into Champions League last 16 after Sporting stalemate

-DORTMUND, Feb 20 – Borussia Dortmund cruised into the last 16 of the Champions League after a goalless draw with Sporting Lisbon yesterday sealed a 3-0 aggregate victory.
+DORTMUND, Feb 20 — Borussia Dortmund cruised into the last 16 of the Champions League after a goalless draw with Sporting Lisbon on Wednesday sealed a 3-0 aggregate victory.

 Dortmund’s reward is a last 16 game against Aston Villa or Lille.